khanh-devos/React-Scratches/README.md

 # 📖 [Math Magics] <a name="about-project"></a>

-**Math magics project** is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: Make simple calculations.
-Read a random math-related quote.
-In this project we will learn how to use react framework.
+**React scratches** is a website for review all basic concepts and knowledge about React like Forms, State, Props, Router, Local Storage...

 ## 🛠 Built With <a name="built-with"></a>